Get Matched With Health Services Programs

 Components of a Successful LPN Career

-To get your certificate and find employment, you'll need to complete your LPN program and pass your NCLEX exam.
-LPN programs are available across the country, take the length of about a year or a short associate degree program, and also provide easy access to further bachelor's degree programs which can boost your career even further than the position of a licensed practical nurse (LPN).
+To earn your certificate and find employment, complete an LPN program and pass the NCLEX exam.
+LPN programs typically take about a year or follow an associate degree path, and they also provide easy access to bachelor's degree programs to advance your career beyond the LPN role.

 Compare Popular Online Health Services Programs